Combinations without specified separations: Counting restricted-overlap tilings

 The proofs of some of the results that follow (starting with the next lemma which is used in the proof of Theorem~\ref{T:min1arc}) require combs where the number of gaps depends on the particular instance of $\mathcal{Q}$.
 We therefore extend our notation: an $(l,[g],r)$-comb is a comb of length $l+g+r$ whose left and right teeth have widths of $l$ and $r$, respectively.

 \begin{lem} When restricted-overlap tiling an $n$-board with $S$ and $C$, where $C$ contains at least one gap and the width of the final tooth is $r$, there is a 1-arc inner cycle $C_{[q-r]}$ containing the $01^r$ node iff (a)~$q=2r+1$ or (b)~the final gap is of unit width and the penultimate tooth has a width of at least $q-2r-1$. \end{lem} \begin{proof} If $q<2r+1$, by Lemma~\ref{L:2r>=q}, there can be no inner cycles.
-If $q=2r+1$ and so the length of $C$ is $2(r+1)$, we have the situation depicted in Fig.~\ref{f:1arc}(a).
-If $q>2r+1$ the final gap in the comb must be of unit width and the width $w_{t-1}$ of the penultimate tooth cannot be less than $x=q+1-2(r+1)$ (Fig.~\ref{f:1arc}b). \end{proof}
+If $q=2r+1$ and so the length of $C$ is $2(r+1)$, we have the situation depicted in Figure~\ref{f:1arc}(a).
+In the figure, the cells of each comb marked with the dashed line could be parts of teeth or gaps.
+For the first (paler) comb depicted in each case, any such cells which are parts of gaps are filled with other tiles leaving the final gap cell empty (which corresponds to the $01^r$ node).
+The start of the next comb is placed in that cell (and we return to the $01^r$ node).
+If $q>2r+1$ the final gap in the comb must be of unit width and the width $w_{t-1}$ of the penultimate tooth cannot be less than $x=q+1-2(r+1)$ (Figure~\ref{f:1arc}b). \end{proof}

 \begin{thm} Let $\theta$ be the bit string representation of $\mathcal{Q}$ whereby the $j$-th bit from the right of $\theta$ is 1 if and only if $j\in\mathcal{Q}$.
 By $\floor{\theta/2^b}$ we mean discarding the rightmost $b$ bits in $\theta$ and shifting the remaining bits to the right $b$ places.
 Using $\mid$ to denote the bitwise OR operation, if $\theta\mid\floor{\theta/2^{p_i-1}}$ for each $i=1,\ldots,a-1$ is all ones after discarding the leading zeros, $a\ge2$, and $p_a=q-r$ (which implies that $r\geq1$), then if (a)~$q=2r+1$ or (b)~$q>2r+1$ and $1\leq p_{a-1}\leq r$, then